magnusfagerlund/lip/readme.md

 ```

 ###### attributes
 Sets attributes for the field.
 Each line in this node represent an attribute.
-Valid attributes at the moment are the following:
+Valid attributes:

 Attribute | Mandatory |  Possible values | Value if not provided
 ------- | -------- | ------- | --------